samiullahbahadur/Math-magicians-with-react/README.md

 ## Run tests

+Launches the test runner in the interactive watch mode.
+See the section about [running tests](https://create-react-app.dev/docs/running-tests/) for more information.

 For tracking linters errors locally, you need to follow these steps:

 - For tracking linter errors in CSS file run: